anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

    1. Ability of its players.

 ### New franchises
-The League President shall present, upon acceptable review of its qualifications, a new franchise to the members at large for consideration.
+The League Commissioner shall present, upon acceptable review of its qualifications, a new franchise to the members at large for consideration.
 New franchises are allowed to present a positive case for inclusion.

 1. Acceptance shall be affirmed with a simple majority vote of members in attendance.